An MFRW Post – and check out the other blogs on the hop!

 Germany is For the Young

 The Germans know their past, and build their cities with straight, hard lines.
-We takes punctual metro trains to an underground warehouse– no sound regulations, the locals tell us.
-We are dressed for an American club, all tight skirts and tall boots, but this dubstep madness is projecting Kafka on the wall and rolling cigarillos and plastering the bathroom in band posters to the beat of electronic reggae.
-We get back to the hostel when the sun is coming up, and they tell us not to worry about check out, but sleep as late as we need.
+We take punctual metro trains to an underground warehouse– no sound regulations, the locals tell us.
+We are dressed for an American club, all tight skirts, and tall boots, but this dubstep madness is projecting Kafka on the wall and rolling cigarillos and plastering the bathroom in band posters to the beat of electronic reggae.
+We get back to the hostel when the sun is coming up, but it is a youth hostel and time has a different sort of value.
+Don’t worry about checkout, they tell us, sleep as long as you need.

 Paris is Not a Cliche